WilNeeley/Mega2560_Fan_Controller/README.md

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a id="readme-top"></a>
 <!--
-*** Hey there, welcome to my RADME File.
+*** Hey there, welcome to my README File.
 Here's a couple helpful resources for writing up files like this:
 *** - VS Code is super hepful for previewing files like this (CTRL + Shift + V).
 *** - Alternatively, Notepad++ has a few plugins (e.g. MarkdownViewer++) that can preview files.
 *** - GitHub documentation (good for the basics): https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax